Comethazine: Career

+As Frank Kole

 Following the release of Bawskee 5, Childress discontinued the Comethazine moniker and began creating alternative rock music under the name Frank Kole.
-In October 2024, he released his first single, Smokestack Lightning, intended as the introduction for his upcoming studio album, Electric Mazeland.
+In October 2024, he released his first single, Smokestack Lightning, as the introduction for his upcoming studio album, Electric Mazeland.
+In November 2025, Childress released a rendition of Autumn Leaves by Hungarian composer Joseph Kosma, which he played on trumpet.

 Musical style and influences

 Comethazine's music has been compared as a mixture of Playboi Carti, Smokepurpp and Tay-K, and has been referred to as anti-melody, a derivative form of trap that uses the bass as a source of melody instead of traditional instrumentation.
 He has cited rappers such as Big Mike, Pimp C, Chingy, Jadakiss, Special Ed, Chief Keef, Playboi Carti, Eminem, Waka Flocka Flame, 50 Cent, and Jim Jones as musical influences.